docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/objectReferences.md

 ### Working with selections

-To select an art object, the object’s `selected` property.
+To select an art object, the object's `selected` property.